ManukMinasyan/stellar-ui/docs/guide/index.md

 You may add the usage of the library here.

-> If you remove Component B and the [PrimeFaces](https://www.primefaces.org/) (PrimeVue, PrimeIcons and PrimeFlex) dependencies from your library, the setup related to PrimeFaces won't be needed from the guide below.

 ## Setup

 This setup assumes your client app is created with Vite and vue-ts template, and you use 'npm link' to link to `stellar-ui` locally.